-- A. Whenever the Agency decides to make a change which affects a condition of employment and is more than de minimis, it shall provide the Union President or designee reasonable written notice of the change at least fifteen (15) working days in advance of the anticipated date of implementation unless: (a) the change is already covered by this Agreement; and/or (b) the Union has already waived its right to bargain about the change. - 1.
+- A. Whenever the Agency decides to make a change which affects a condition of employment and is more than de minimis, it shall provide the Union President or designee reasonable written notice of the change at least twenty (20) calendar days in advance of the anticipated date of implementation unless: (a) the change is already covered by this Agreement; and/or (b) the Union has already waived its right to bargain about the change. - 1.
 The notice shall include a statement of: (a) the specific changes; (b) the general identity of the employees who will be impacted; and (c) the Agency's designated representative for the issue.

-- 2. If the Union wishes to negotiate on the proposed change, it shall notify management in writing within ten (10) workdays of receiving management's notice. - 3.
-The Union is not required to submit written proposals in advance of the start of bargaining, but shall make a good faith effort to do so. - 4.
-Bargaining shall begin as soon as reasonably possible and as agreed by the parties but not later than fifteen (15) workdays after the Union's receipt of management's notice.
-Negotiations during which the parties make a good faith effort to reach agreement shall last no more than five (5) workdays or as agreed by the parties. - 5.
-If no agreement is reached, each party shall have the full right of exercising its statutory and/or contractual rights, including moving the matter to mediation and to impasse. - B. The parties recognize that the timeframes set in this Agreement to initiate bargaining are based upon normal circumstances and may occasionally need to be shortened to meet compelling operational needs.
-Management agrees not to set artificial deadlines for implementing changes in order to circumvent the normal timeframes. - C. The foregoing is not intended, and shall not be interpreted, in any way so as to limit the Union's right to demand to bargain over subjects not covered by this Agreement.
+If the Union wishes to negotiate on the proposed change, it shall notify Management in writing within ten (10) calendar days of receiving Management's notice.

+- 2. If the Union submits a timely request to negotiate, it shall subsequently provide specific proposals for negotiation, including specific language for a written agreement, within ten (10) calendar days of its request to bargain. - 3.
+Bargaining shall begin as soon as reasonably possible and as agreed by the Parties, but not later than twenty (20) calendar days after the Agency's receipt of Unions proposals.
+Negotiations during which the Parties make a good faith effort to reach agreement shall last no more than seven (7) calendar days or as agreed by the Parties. - 4.
+If no agreement is reached, each Party shall have the full right of exercising its statutory and/or contractual rights, including moving the matter to mediation and to impasse. - B. The Parties recognize that the timeframes set in this Agreement to initiate bargaining are based upon normal circumstances and may occasionally need to be shortened to meet compelling operational needs.
+Management agrees not to set artificial deadlines for implementing changes in order to circumvent the normal timeframes. - C. The foregoing is not intended, and shall not be interpreted, in any way so as to limit the Union's right to initiate bargaining over subjects not covered by this Agreement.

-Article 6 - Dues Withholding/Revocation
+Article 6 -

+Dues Withholding/Revocation

 - A. Dues Withholding.
-In order to initiate union dues withholding by payroll deduction, a bargaining unit employee must complete a Standard Form ("SF") 1187, "Request and Authorization for Voluntary Allotment of Compensation for Payment of Employee Organization Dues".
+In order to initiate Union dues withholding by payroll deduction, a bargaining unit employee must complete a Standard Form ("SF") 1187, "Request and Authorization for Voluntary Allotment of Compensation for Payment of Employee Organization Dues", or successor.
 The SF-1187 can be obtained from either the Union or the Human Resources Contact or OPM website.
-The employee must complete the appropriate spaces, sign it, and submit it to the Union.
-A receipt will be provided to the employee, indicating the pay period in which the deduction is to be effective, i.e., the anniversary date of the pay period in which the employee's allotment began. - B. Dues Revocation.
-A bargaining unit employee may terminate union dues withholding on: - 1. the initial one-year anniversary date of the pay period in which the allotment began; and - 2. thereafter, each subsequent anniversary date, or as required by law. - C. To cancel the dues allotment, the employee must submit a completed SF 1188, "Cancellation of Payroll Deductions for Labor Organization Dues".
+The employee must complete the appropriate spaces, sign it, and submit it to the Union. - B. Dues Revocation.
+A bargaining unit employee may terminate Union dues withholding after the one-year anniversary date of the pay period in which the allotment by submitting a completed SF 1188, "Cancellation of Payroll Deductions for Labor Organization Dues", or successor.
 The SF 1188 can be obtained from either the Union or the Human Resources Contact.
 The employee must complete the form, sign it, and submit it to the Union.

-Article 7 Effective Date, Duration and Distribution of Agreement, and Training
+Effective Date, Duration and Distribution of Agreement, and Training